mmolhoek/formtest_ionic/README.md

 You will see the interface that you get when you start a blank project, but with lots of input fields added.
 I got the fields from [this](https://github.com/dylanvdmerwe/ionic2-formtest) gitrepo (thank you dylan) but create a new project as his was getting a bit dated :)

+I have added two super simple counters to the header of the page to show when the this.keyboard.onKeyboardShow() and this.keyboard.onKeyboardHide() are being triggered.

+You will also see in the home.ts that I use ChangeDetectorRef.detectChanges(), so angular knows it has to do change detection

+**This was an eye opener for me, as I did not realise angular was not aware of this change**

+If you comment the bit of code ```this.ref.detectChanges()``` your will see the counters **don't update** properly